 An easy way to accumulate IHG points is by applying for the IHG® Rewards Club Premier Credit Card.

-Earn 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
+Earn 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
 Earn up to 25 points total per $1 spent when you stay at an IHG hotel.
 Earn 2 points per $1 spent on purchases at gas stations, grocery stores, and restaurants.
 Earn 1 point per $1 spent on all other purchases.
-Note, there is a $89 annual fee.
+Note, there is a $0 Intro for the First Year, then $89 annual fee.
 But there are $0 foreign exchange fees, making it perfect for making purchases abroad.
 Cardholders can enjoy a free night after each year of having the card, plus a free fourth night when you redeem points for a stay for four or more nights.

 How we determined point values